pminkuri/KDD_Group3/README.md

 We also plotted graphs for individual graphs for each of the 6 mentioned public places and those graphs can be found in the notebook.

-We can extend this to county level and analyse more  different trends

 ### Results and Observations

 After we have performed our analysis on the mobility dataset we have got to following conclusions.
 - The mobility of cases has dropped mostly in Blue states and the mobility increased in Red states.
-- There is huge amount of mobility drop in the states like Washington DC , Hawaii and Florida.
+- There is a huge amount of mobility drop in the states like Washington DC, Hawaii, and Florida.
-- We can understand that as these states are mostly visited by Tourist, due to the pandemic there is huge drop in mobility in such places.
+- We can understand that as these states are mostly visited by tourists, due to the pandemic there is a huge drop in mobility in such places.
-- On another hand there is no much decrease in the mobility of people in the states like Idaho,Wisconsin,Wyoming and South Dakota.
+- On another hand, there is no much decrease in the mobility of people in the states like Idaho, Wisconsin, Wyoming, and South Dakota.
-- We can observe that these states are mostly the mid central states which are not affected by the COVID'19 much.
+- We can observe that these states are mostly the mid-central states which are not affected by the COVID'19 much.

 ## Future work

-In our current project we have performed our analysis just to state level in the US, as part of future work we can extend this model to county level.
-The county level analysis gives  more accurate results with more possible insights.
-As we are dealing with timeseries data including the counties would have become more extensive data and we may have required more time.
+In our current project, we have performed our analysis just to the state level in the US, as part of future work we can extend this model to the county level.
+The county-level analysis gives more accurate results with more possible insights.
+As we are dealing with time series data including the counties would have become more extensive data and we may have required more time.

 ## Instructions